-Anyone involved in, witnessing, or with information about an incident may choose to write an incident report to document the facts of the incident.
+Anyone involved in, witnessing, or with information about an incident may choose to document the facts of the incident.
 Incident report forms may be completed online.

-Incident reports should be objective, complete, accurate, and should contain the names and addresses of all parties involved to the extent possible.
-Completing the incident using the online incident report form automatically submits the report to the appropriate Student Conduct Administrator.
+CaneCare reports should be objective, complete, accurate, and should contain the names and addresses of all parties involved to the extent possible.
+Completing the incident using the Canecare report form automatically submits the report to the appropriate staff member.

 Notice of Formal Action Being Taken

-Based upon the information in the incident report, a decision will be made to send a Notice to Appear letter to residents who allegedly violate policy.
-This letter will inform the student of the date, time and location of the hearing.
+Based upon the information in the incident report, a decision will be made to send a Notice to Appear letter to residents who allegedly violate the University of Tulsa Student Code of Conduct Standards and/or Housing & Dining Responsibilities.
+This letter will inform the student of the date, time, and location of the hearing.
 The conduct hearing can be scheduled as early as 5 days from the date of the incident.

 No Letter Sent